Fresh Lemonade Recipe

 How to Make Fresh Homemade Lemonade

-This homemade lemonade recipe is so simple to make a pitcher for sipping on a hot afternoon or to make in large quantities for a party.
+This easy recipe is so simple to make, whether as a pitcher for sipping or in large quantities for a party.

 Step-by-Step Instructions

-2. Pour in the hot water and stir to dissolve the sugar.
-This basically creates a simple syrup and prevents your lemonade from being grainy.
-This method saves you the step of getting out a saucepan to make simple syrup on the stove.
+2. Pour in the hot water: Stir to dissolve the sugar to make a quick simple syrup.
+Saves you the step of using a saucepan to make simple syrup on the stove.

 Storage Tips